-- You or someone else in your household starts or stops working - A change in the amount of wages you or someone in your household receives - A change in the type of benefit or pension you receive - If you have another child - You start or stop receiving child support payments in your rent.
+- You or someone else in your household starts or stops working - A change in the amount of wages you or someone in your household receives - A change in the type of benefit or pension you receive - If you have another child - You start or stop receiving child support payments advance.
+If you have any problems paying your rent, please ring your Support Worker as early as possible to see if we can work out an arrangement.
+It is important that you do not get behind in your rent.
 You can lose your tenancy if you get too far behind and we take the matter to the NSW Civil and Administrative Tribunal.
 Our aim is to maintain your tenancy, so if you are having problems please work with your Support Worker to arrange for payment of your arrears.